flocasts/airflo/README.md

     eval $(docker-machine env)
     ```

-## Building Locally
+## Deployment

 ```
 bash

+# Set params on Makefile
+# Setting LOCAL = False will deploy to GCP

 # If the Airflow UI doesn't load, wait until the K8s dashboard is healthy (~6-10 min).
 $ make start

-# Once `make-start` completes, the following can be run on different terminals.
+# Once `make-start` completes, the following can be run on different terminals for monitoring.
 $ kubectl get pods --watch  # to monitor the pod health
-$ minikube dashboard  # to get the K8S dashboard
+$ make browse-dash  # to get the K8s dashboard
+$ make tail-k8-web  # tails log for web pod
+$ make tail-k8-scheduler  # tails log for scheduler pod

 # Once you are done with the services you can stop everything with the following:
 $ make clean